oconnor663/duct.py/README.md

 #### `stderr`, `null_stderr`, `capture_stderr`, `stderr_to_stdout`

-Analogous to the `stdout` methods.
+Analogous to the `stdout` methods. `capture_stderr` redirects to a pipe whose output bytes end up as `Result.stderr`.

 ```python
 from duct import sh